spectrochempy/spectrochempy/README.rst

 Source repository
 ===================

-The source are versioned using the git system and hosted on the `Bitbucket platform <https://bitbucket.org/spectrocat/spectrochempy/src/master/>`_
+The source are versioned using the git system and hosted on the `GitHub platform <https://github.com/spectrochempy/spectrochempy>`_

 License
 =========